dereksze/1340-Project/README.md

 **Game Features**

-1.Generation of random game sets or events
+1. Generation of random game sets or events
     - random function is used to perform the function of a dice
     - random function is applied in the exit to change the position of the door
     - random function is applied when generating the mini games
     - random function is applied when the player draws different spells

-2.Data structures for storing game status
+2. Data structures for storing game status
     - use a char array to save the map
     - use struct player which includes int pos[2] with int x and int y to be the position of the player, string name to be the name of         the player, int life to record the number of lives of the player remaining and another int spell[5] to record the amount of spells       the player own

-3.Dynamic memory management
+3. Dynamic memory management
     - create a new struct player[] to store the data of the player as the number of players are variables
     - use a new char[] to store the current available gates in the exit and another new char[] to store the initial gate in the exit

-4.File input/output (e.g., for loading/saving game status)
+4. File input/output (e.g., for loading/saving game status)
     - create data directories to store the data of the player
     - create a player[].txt file to save the position, name and amount of spells when the player save the game
     - to load the previous progress, use a while loop to read the data of player[].txt

-5.Program codes in multiple files
+5. Program codes in multiple files
     - main.cpp include the initialization, initial map, player data and all other header files
     - minigames[n].cpp include the detail of the mini games
     - exit.cpp include the detail arrangements of the exit (i.e the layout of the rooms in the exit)